Help us achieve our goals:

 Pink rot, dry rot and gangrene are caused by soil-borne fungi.
 Any damage suffered by the tubers at lifting will make them much more prone to infection.
 It may take weeks or even months of storage for symptoms of dry rot or gangrene to develop.

-In addition to the diseases mentioned above, there are several other bacterial and fungal diseases causing decay of tubers, e.g. rubbery rot, violet root rot, watery wound rot.
+In addition to those mentioned above, there are several other diseases causing decay of tubers, e.g. rubbery rot, violet root rot, watery wound rot.
 The bacterial diseases brown rot and ring rot, whilst unlikely to develop in garden crops, are caused by notifiable organisms.
 Where significant problems develop it may be worth having a sample examined by experts to determine the cause.

 PotatoesPotato and tomato blightPotato blacklegPotato black scurf and stem cankerPotato scabsRoot vegetables: storing